 This changed on June 7, 2012.
 At the age of 32, after years of struggling with Crohn’s disease, my whole life changed after an annual colonoscopy disclosed stage 2 colorectal cancer.
 Prior to my diagnosis, I had some unusual symptoms for about a month, but had put off my routine scope because I was “too busy.”
 I was being my typical self, trying to participate in as many activities as I could physically handle.
 It wasn’t until things got to the point that I thought I had some sort of blockage in my small intestine that I sought medical attention.
 Alas, my presumed blockage actually turned out to be a 13 cm malignant colonic tumor.

-With the support of my family, friends and co-workers, I embarked on one of the hardest life journeys I’ve had to face.
+With the support of my family, friends, and co-workers, I embarked on one of the hardest life journeys I’ve had to face.
 I endured five and a half weeks of chemotherapy and radiation followed by numerous surgeries that left me with an ileostomy.
 Along my journey, I’ve had complication after complication, including drains and tubes exiting my abdomen, kidney failure, and urosepsis.
-However, I am now cancer free and feeling as healthy as I have been in a long time.
+However, I am now cancer-free and feeling as healthy as I have been in a long time.

 I have emerged from this ordeal with a new mission in life: To help others by spreading awareness about young adult cancer, especially colorectal cancer.
 I can honestly say that I don’t know if I would have survived this journey had I been employed at any other job.
 The support I received from everyone at Baylor was unwavering, and it took the stress off me so I could focus on getting better and stronger every day.

 I've always been passionate about volunteering, but now it has become part of my healing process.
-I volunteer my time and am part of the Young Adult Advisory Council and Patient and Family Advisory Council at MD Anderson Cancer Center, helped with the #nevertooyoung campaign through the Colon Cancer Alliance, and helped organize the SCOPE 5K at MD Anderson and Get Your Rear in Gear 5K with the Colon Cancer Coalition.
+I volunteer my time and am part of the Young Adult Advisory Council and Patient and Family Advisory Council at MD Anderson Cancer Center helped with the #nevertooyoung campaign through the Colon Cancer Alliance and helped organize the SCOPE 5K at MD Anderson and Get Your Rear in Gear 5K with the Colon Cancer Coalition.
 I have been given the opportunity to tell my story in podcasts, blog posts, as well as on survivor panels.
 If my story can help even just one person with their struggles, I feel like I am doing something worthwhile.

 As co-chair of the Get Your Rear in Gear Houston, I was tasked with the search for a place to hold the event.
 It was a no-brainer to ask the place that I call my second home, Baylor.
-I am excited for the race and the new ideas we have.
+I am excited about the race and the new ideas we have.
 The one great thing about this race and organization is that all the money we raise will benefit organizations across Houston.
 We have given the money to local colon cancer educational programs and put up informative billboards.
 This year I hope to find a project at Baylor to give all the proceeds to.

 With the help of Dr. Benjamin Musher, assistant professor of medicine in hematology and oncology, we have created an appropriately named Baylor team: The “Baylor Booty Shakers.”
 It would mean the world to me if the ostomy community and their families came out to a Get Your Rear in Gear event to join us in helping educate others about colorectal cancer.
-Register to race or donate online.

 I will end this with a quote that I have on my door at home as a constant reminder of my journey: "Be kind, for everyone you meet is fighting a battle you know nothing about."